tijmz/uva-aichat/obsidian-guide.md

 curl -X GET "https://ai-research-proxy.azurewebsites.net/v1/models" -H "Authorization: Bearer your_api_key"
 ```
 This will provide you with a list of model names, which you can use when setting up the plugin.
 Note that results may vary depending on the choice of model.

+## Underperformance
+Prompts that depend on the {{content}} variable may not perform as well with UvA AI Chat as they do with other services and you may have the impression that UvA AI Chat does not consider the full note on which you run the prompt.

+This is probably related to limitations in the prompt space.
+Decreasing the {{content}} size can help.
+Adjusting parameters in the Text Generator plugin did not yield significantly better results in my cases.